IST-Africa 2025 Conference

 Detecting COVID-19 Misinformation in Sepedi Short Texts Using Data Augmentation Techniques

-Manyako Manaswe, University of Pretoria, South Africa
+Manyako Manaswe, University of Pretoria, Data Science for Social Impact (DSFSI), South Africa

 12:30